jp3r3z/chattigo-webchat/README.md

 </script>
 ```

-Make sure to include this snippet after you unclude `jquery`, so bootstrap can load correctly.
-Also, make
+Make sure to include this snippet after you include `jquery`, so bootstrap can
-sure to replace the value of the variable `bootstrap_cdn` with the proper url of your bootstrap distribution.
+load correctly.
+Also, make sure to replace the value of the variable
+`bootstrap_cdn` with the proper url of your bootstrap distribution.

 ## Usage